MathisWellmann/lfest-rs/README.md

 ### TODOs:
 - proper order margin mechanism
 - proper liquidations
+- add optional order filters such as min_size and size_precision

 ### Contributions
 If you find a bug or would like to help out, feel free to create a pull-request.